akouao/quarkus-lab/README.md

 $ oc import-image --all quarkus-stack -n openshift
 ```

-6. Switch to `Developer` view on the console
+6. Switch to `Developer` view on the UI console

 7. Once the CodeReady Workspaces instace is ready, open the URL and login